kyma-project/third-party-images/fluent-bit/README.md

 # Fluent Bit Docker Image

 This image is based on the official [Fluent Bit Docker image](https://github.com/fluent/fluent-bit/blob/master/dockerfiles/Dockerfile).

-The custom image has a sequential HTTP output plugin based on the upstream http output plugin
+It has a sequential HTTP output plugin based on the upstream http output plugin.

 ## Build locally